Using driftplots#

 Interactive Viewer#

-drift_map_plot_matplotlib() generates an interactive viewer allowing selection of individual spikes on the driftmap.
-Once selected, the template for that spike will be displayed on the right-hand side.
+drift_map_plot_interactive() generates an interactive viewer allowing the selection of individual spikes on the driftmap.
+Once selected, the template for the unit that spike is associated with will be displayed on the right-hand side.

 ../_images/interactive-single-example.png